-- 4.3.1 The JNCC (2025a10) recommends a minimum 60-minute pre-detonation search by a qualified MMOb(s) within the mitigation zone for both low order and high order UXO detonation and a 30-minute search prior to ADD activation.
+- 4.3.1 The JNCC (2010) recommends a minimum 60-minute pre-detonation search by a qualified MMOb(s) within the mitigation zone for UXO detonation.
 If this mitigation measure is adopted, the MMOb(s) would record monitoring periods, environmental conditions, and marine mammal sightings as per JNCC guidelines.
 Identified behavioural responses to ADD activation (if used) would also be documented. - 4.3.2 If a marine mammal is detected within the mitigation zone during the pre-detonation search, the operation would be delayed and the MMOb(s) should monitor and track the marine mammal until it moves out of the mitigation zone.
 The detonation should not occur within 20 minutes of a marine mammal being detected in the mitigation zone.
-If the marine mammal is not detected again within 20 minutes, then it is assumed It has left the mitigation zone and detonation can commence. - 4.3.3 The JNCC guidelines have stipulated fully-trained MMOb(s) are used for minimising marine mammal risks associated with explosive use (JNCC, 202510).
+If the marine mammal is not detected again within 20 minutes, then it is assumed It has left the mitigation zone and detonation can commence. - 4.3.3 The JNCC guidelines have stipulated fully-trained MMOb(s) are used for minimising marine mammal risks associated with explosive use (JNCC, 2010).
 Specific details on MMOb(s) and methods will be updated in the Final UXO Clearance MMMP, considering any available guidance at that time.